bowman2001/perplexdoc/content/doc/site/navigation/index.md

     weight: 1
 ```

-List entries start with a dash that contain the `name` of the entry, a `url` to the social network, the name of an icon in the `pre` parameter, and a `weight` to determine the order of the entries from left to right.
+List entries start with a dash and contain the `name` of the entry, the `url` to the social network, the icon name as the `pre` value, and a `weight` to determine the order of the entries from left to right.

 This example has only one entry, but you may add as many as you can reasonably fit into the layout.

-You can use any icon name from [Simple Icons](https://simpleicons.org) for `pre`.
+You can use any icon from [Simple Icons](https://simpleicons.org) for `pre`.